quiltdata/t4/UserDocs.md

 	# load a specific entry into memory
     data, meta = p.get("foo.parquet")

 Especially with large data packages, there are many cases in which you might want to download a manifest describing a package, without downloading the actual contents of the package itself.
+For example, you might be interested in a large package with labeled images of cats, dogs, and chickens; but only want the cat pictures.

 This T4 API provides this functionality.
+Copying over just the files you need allows you to have these cat pictures, without the overhead of downloading the dogs and chickens, too.

 <!-- Note that in order for `get` to work, the file must have been created by t4.put and it must be in one of the formats supported by the default T4 deserializers. -->